All Episodes

 Bush made a mistake, should have gone in there, wasted all this treasure, all these resources.

-All to make certain his Obamacare is not jeopardized in the House.
+Now we're there in Obama flirting with defeat, all to make certain his Obamacare is not jeopardized in the House.

 This is what you get when the radical left runs every branch of the federal government.

-He's in on the golf course.
+He's on the golf course.

 He's making jokes on Letterman, lame jokes at that.